 Dr. Marc Zittartz

-Head of Central Europe
+Head of Customers and Projects Central Europe and Managing Director, Germany

-Principal Consultant and Managing Director, Insife Germany since 2021.
+Head of Customers and Projects Central Europe and Managing Director, Insife Germany since 2021.
 Marc Zittartz is an experienced leader and consultant in pharmacovigilance technology and processing.
 He is based out of Cologne, Germany.

 Marc has been crossing the frontier between IT and R&D in the pharmaceutical industry in Europe and the USA for more than 15 years.
 He supports R&D divisions to improve their business processes through the optimized use of information technology.